Tuscan White Bean Soup

 Notes

 I’m all into easy healthy comforting soup recipes lately.
-This one is just like that – it looks perfect, so flavorful and I know my kiddo and my family will enjoy it.
+This one is just like that – it was perfect and so flavorful.

-This is the perfect winter recipe!
+This is the perfect soup recipe!
 Will definitely be adding this to my weekly menu!

-Oh this soup looks like pure comfort in a bowl.
+Oh this soup was pure comfort in a bowl.
 I love all these nourishing flavours.

 Thank you Kate!!
 It’s so delicious and my hubby’s favorite!

 Love the addition of those fresh herbs!
 Definitely makes a difference.
-I could really use a soup like this today.
+So good.

 Thank you Tara!
 The fresh herbs make such a difference!

 This makes me dream of italy!
-What a gorgeous recipe and healthy too!
+What a delicious recipe and healthy too!

 Thank you Cliona!! 🙂

 I like when soup has a creamy consistency paired with a light garlicky flavor.
-So warming and great for a winter weekend.
+So delicious and great for a winter weekend.

 Thank you Ruchi! 🙂